Beli Prenatals are HSA/FSA eligible!

 Making the Switch — Ditching One Prenatal for Another During Pregnancy

-“It's completely okay and often recommended,” says Jessica Monroe, PhD, RD, LD, and founder of Fresh Nutrition and Wellness.
-“Women may want to switch to a higher quality prenatal when they learn theirs is lacking in certain nutrients.
-Or, for example, I often have clients who cannot stomach their current prenatal during first trimester due to nausea or gagging, so we find one that they can tolerate (typically in gummy form or one that has a lower number of pills per serving).
-Once the nausea has subsided, we can switch back to a higher quality one.”
+“It's completely okay and often recommended,” says Jessica Monroe, PhD, RD, LD, “Women may want to switch to a higher quality prenatal when they learn theirs is lacking in certain nutrients.
+Or, for example, I often have clients who cannot stomach their current prenatal during first trimester due to nausea or gagging, so we find one that they can tolerate (typically one that has a lower number of pills per serving).”

 Monroe also points out a common third-trimester scenario.
 She says it's a time when many women tend to be slightly anemic.
 “If they can't increase their iron levels with food, a prenatal with iron may be warranted,” she notes.